WM-MSBA-21/WM-MSBA-21.github.io/index.md

+## Project Homepage

-## Welcome to our Project Homepage
+Welcome to our project homepage!

+We are a team of four graduate students in the MS in Business Analytics (MSBA) program at William & Mary's Mason School of Business.
 On this page you can find our relevant project materials for the Spring 2020 semester!

 ### Machine Learning II: Lab Presentation